argex18/RSA-AES/README.md

 	To install them, you can use the command: pip install __name_of_dependency__
-# IMPORTANT: An use of a virtual envirnonment is highly recommended.
+# IMPORTANT: An use of a virtual environment is highly recommended.
 To know more: https://docs.python.org/3/tutorial/venv.html